ronyldo12/workerpool/README.md

 # workpool - allow to create a workpool that accept differents types of tasks

-This workpool is simple to use and allow you creata differents type of taks and execute all of then in the same workpool.
-To do that you need to creat tasks sctucts the is compatible with ITask interface
+This workpool is simple to use and allow you creat differents type of taks and execute all of then in the same.
+To do that you need to creat tasks sctucts the is compatible with ITask interface.

+Also, you can set the concurrency.
+It mean that you can configure how many tasks are executed in the same time.

+## How it work?

+The pool will create workers and when all of workers are busy another tasks will wait.
+When some worker became idle, it will receive the task and execute until all tasks be executed.

 ## Installation
 To install this package, you need to setup your Go workspace.
 The simplest way to install the library is to run: